-If you grew up watching your dad do cool stuff in IT like Thomas Nash did, you might buy into data science early on.
+If you grew up watching your dad do cool stuff in IT like Thomas Nash, you might buy into data science early on.
 Or, you might just stumble into it.
-Either way, you’ll be getting involved in the country’s first undergraduate program in this rapidly developing field.
+Either way, if you choose this major, you’ll be getting involved in the country’s first undergraduate program in this rapidly developing field.

 Thomas had no background in computer science when he first heard about the College’s data science program.
 Still, it grabbed him.
-“I enjoy math and problem solving and I love being around computers, so when I learned that this program combines those, I said ‘This sounds awesome.
-I can take this wherever I want.
-I can make the most of this.’”
+“I enjoy math, problem solving and computers, so when I learned that this program combines those, I said ‘This sounds awesome.
+I can take this major wherever I want.
+I can make it work for me.’”

 Thomas took a programming class his first semester.
 “I was so nervous.
 I was thinking ‘how am I going to make it in a degree where I have no idea what I’m doing.’
 But I realized that I could do this; I could learn new programming skills.
 I ended up loving that class, and discovered early on that this is what I want to do.”

-Along with two other students and a professor, Thomas went to New York City to present Learn2Mine at a conference.
-“We also visited several tech companies there as well, and came away with great insight into the industry.
-Because our professor is well connected, it was also an exceptional networking opportunity.
-Now, whether I go on to work in cybersecurity, the aerospace industry or for a local startup, I know I’ll have a strong background, and great support from my professors.”
+Thomas traveled to Lithuania to present Learn2Mine at a conference.
+Along with two other students and a professor, he also traveled to New York City for another conference.
+“We visited several tech companies there and came away with great insight into the industry.
+Because our professor is well connected, it was an exceptional networking opportunity.
+Now, whether I go on to work in cybersecurity, the aerospace industry or for a local startup, I know I’ll have a strong background, and continue to have great support from my professors.”

-- Career opportunities are emerging in all areas of industry, government and business.
+❱❱ Career opportunities exist in all areas of industry, government and business.